3 Productivity Myths BustedNov 15, 2021

 A lot of people swear by getting up before the sun.
 Apple CEO Tim Cook gets up at 3:45 in the morning (and immediately checks email; something I don't recommend).
 Do you have to get up there early?
 If it works for you, then yes.
 If it doesn't work for you, then no.

-More importantly, I would encourage you to be consistent with what time you go to bed and what time you wake up.
+More importantly, I would encourage you to be consistent with what time you go to bed and wake up.
 I have chosen 10 pm to 6 am as my sleep window.
 I'm in bed every night by 10 o'clock, usually before that, and I'm up every morning by six o'clock.
 That's seven days a week; weekends, holidays, vacations.

-If getting up before the sun doesn't work for you, then don't.
+If getting up before the sun doesn't work for you, don't.
 There's no magic getting up before the sun.
 When you do wake up, actually do productive stuff.

 Bonus myth #2: Do the most important thing first thing in the day.